 To receive credit or a final grade in a class, a student must attend at least 90% of the days the class is offered.
+Principals may develop a plan to recuperate attendance when there are extenuating circumstances.
 These days include both excused and unexcused absences.
 A student who attends fewer than 90% of the days the class is offered may be referred to the Attendance Review Committee to determine whether the absences were due to extenuating circumstances and how the student may regain credit or earn a final grade.